RadiantBlockchain/radiant-node/doc/test-networks.md

 performance levels are encouraged to do so by forking off of scalenet or creating their own private testnets or regtest networks.

-Overview Table for BCHN-supported Test Networks
+Overview Table for RADN-supported Test Networks
 -----------------------------------------------

 | Attribute/Network            |  testnet3   |   testnet4   |  scalenet   |